 Although “mouthfeel” sounds weird and complex, it’s actually simple.
 It’s just the way the tea makes your mouth feel.
 Does it leave a creamy coating, like milk, or is it oily?
 Perhaps it’s like a rich broth…or is it thin and cleansing, like warm water?
 Does it create a puckery sensation on the tongue?
 After you have drunk the tea, does it leave your mouth feeling dry, moist, or coated?
 All of these feelings are part of the mouthfeel.

-You can observe the mouthfeel during the first sip if you want, but I recommend noting the flavor first and then moving on to mouthfeel later.
+You can observe the mouthfeel during the first sip if you want, but we recommend noting the flavor first and then moving on to mouthfeel later.

 Note the Aftertaste

 Some teas have very brief aftertastes.
 Others (especially some artisan oolongs) are known for aftertastes that can last for an hour or more.
 Some aftertastes are simple, while others are complex and evolving.
 Sometimes, the aftertaste is identical to the tea.
 Sometimes, it’s completely different.
 Occasionally, a tea has an even more enjoyable aftertaste than the flavor itself.
 While you may not always love the aftertaste of every tea, aftertastes can be fascinating components of the flavors and aromas of many teas.

 To note the aftertaste, open your mouth slightly after you have swallowed a sip of tea.
 Allow air to flow between your mouth and nose.
 Observe not only the flavor but also the scent that develops.